mlcommons/ck/README.md

 without thinking where and how they run.

-That is why we implemented CM as a [small Python library](https://github.com/mlcommons/ck/tree/master/cm) with minimal dependencies (Python 3.7+, git, wget), simple Python API, StreamLit GUI and human-friendly command line.
+That is why we implemented CM as a [small Python library](https://github.com/mlcommons/ck/tree/master/cm) with minimal dependencies (Python 3.7+, git, wget), simple Python API, GUI and human-friendly command line.
 CM simply searches for CM scripts by tags or Unique IDs in all pulled Git repositories, automatically generates command lines for a given script or tool on a given platform, updates all paths and environment variables, runs a given automation either natively or inside automatically-generated containers